EmbeddedMan/mphidflash/README.txt

 	sudo apt-get install libhid-dev

-Assuming you're reading this as the README.txt alongside the source code, to compile mphidflash for a 32 or 64 bit system, in the Terminal window type:
+Assuming you're reading this as the README.txt alongside the source code, to compile mphidflash for a 32 or 64 bit x86 system, in the Terminal window type:

 	make mphidflash32

   or

 	make mphidflash64

+To compile for arm, run

+        make mphidflasharm

 Then install with the command: